Archeological finds in the eastern Mediterranean region suggest that figs were among the earliest cultivated crops.

 What is the shelf life of figs?

-Figs are some of the most perishable fruits in the world.
-That’s why it is recommended that you eat them within one or two days.
-Storage also determines how long they will last.
-If you place them in a bowl without stacking them over each other, they can at least last for five days.
+Fresh figs are highly perishable and it is recommended you eat them within one or two days.
+Storage also determines how long they will last — if you place them in a bowl without stacking them over each other, they can at least last for five days.